HEALTH & WELLNESS

 DRUG AND ALCOHOL REGISTRY OF TREATMENT (DART)

-- This is a recovery home for men and women who have a desire to live without drugs or alcohol.
-Admission is based on intake interview and three week trial.
-Waiting list may be lengthy.
+This is a recovery home for men and women who have a desire to live without drugs or alcohol.
+Admission is based on intake interview and a three-week trial.
+A waiting list may be lengthy.

 Toll Free: 1-800-565-8603